Geodesic Length Distribution in Sparse Network Ensembles

 \section{Abstract}

-A key task in the study of networked systems is to derive local and global properties that impact connectivity, synchronizability, and robustness.
-Computing shortest paths or geodesics in the network yields measures of node centrality and network connectivity that can contribute to explain such phenomena.
-We derive an analytic distribution of shortest path lengths, on the giant component in the supercritical regime or on small components in the subcritical regime, of any sparse (possibly directed) graph with conditionally independent edges, in the infinite-size limit.
-We provide specific results for widely used network families like stochastic block models, dot-product graphs, random geometric graphs, and graphons.
-The survival function of the shortest path length distribution possesses a simple closed-form lower bound which is asymptotically tight for finite lengths, has a natural interpretation of traversing independent geodesics in the network, and delivers novel insight in the above network families.
-Notably, the shortest path length distribution allows us to derive, for the network families above, important graph properties like the bond percolation threshold, size of the giant component, average shortest path length, and closeness and betweenness centralities.
-We also provide a corroborative analysis of a set of 20 empirical networks.
-This unifying framework demonstrates how geodesic statistics for a rich family of random graphs can be computed cheaply without having access to true or simulated networks, especially when they are sparse but prohibitively large.
+A key task in the study of networked systems is to derive local and global properties that impact connectivity, synchronizability, and robustness; computing shortest paths or geodesics yields measures of network connectivity that can explain such phenomena.
+We derive an analytic distribution of geodesic lengths on the giant component in the supercritical regime---when the giant component exists---or on small components in the subcritical regime, of any sparse (and possibly directed) network with conditionally independent edges, in the infinite-size limit.
+We provide specific results for widely used network models like stochastic block models, dot product graphs, random geometric graphs, and sparse graphons.
+The survival function of the geodesic length distribution possesses a simple closed-form expression which is asymptotically tight for finite lengths, has a natural interpretation of traversing independent geodesics in the network, and delivers novel insight into the aforementioned network families.